5 Essential Website Performance Metrics You Must Measure

 Page speed has a far-reaching impact on the user experience of your website.
 Used to hyper-speed in almost everything, your customers will not have the time or patience to wait for your webpage to load.
 They will simply leave and turn to the next website.

 If your page speed seems to be lagging anywhere from the point your server receives a request to full page display on a browser, you need to implement ways to speed things up.
+Load time is the amount of time it takes for the content on your website to fully load.
+A faster load time is generally better, as it leads to a better user experience and can also help improve your search engine rankings.

 3. Bounce rate